shinchu-itachi/CP/README.md

 # CP
-Some of the CP algorithm
+Some of the CP Problem Solving Algorithm Example